yochaigal/cairn/wip/2e/dungeon-seeds.md

 Follow this procedure for any Dungeon POIs in your setting.
 Refer to the dungeon type table results from earlier, reading the results from your map.
 What image springs immediately to mind?
 Where is the dungeon is located?
 What does its entrance look like?
 Don't worry if you can't answer these questions yet.
 By the end of this process, you should be able to.

+### Overview

+- Describe the dungeon's original purpose, its construction, and finally its ruination.
+- Describe the dungeon's NPCs and Factions, including their unique traits and agendas.
+- Finalize the dungeon theme.
+- Create the dungeon's rooms.
+- Create an encounter table.

 ### History

 Who built the dungeon?
 What was its originally used for?
 Perhaps it was once a great forge, capable of building the world's most powerful weapon.
 Or maybe it was once a burial site for ancient kings, binding their souls to the lands they once ruled.
 Roll on the tables below, noting the results in your notebook.
 Then answer the following questions: